foxitsoftware/FoxitPDFSDKForWeb-NextJS-Example/README.md

 }

 ```

-### 4. Update the licenseSN and licenseKey values in `nextjs-websdk/src/pages/index.js` with your own licenseSN and licenseKey that you received from sales.
+### 4. Update the licenseSN and licenseKey values in `nextjs-websdk/src/pages/index.js` with your own licenseSN and licenseKey that you received from sales

-### 5. Update `nextjs-websdk/next.config.js` to follow.
+### 5. Update `nextjs-websdk/next.config.js` to follow

 ```js
 const CopyWebpackPlugin = require('copy-webpack-plugin');
 const path = require('path');